 Get ready to kick-start 2020 by watching some of our favorite videos from last year.

-1. In the studio with !llmind
+1. Trusting the process with !llmind

 Ramon “!llmind” Ibanga Jr. churns out platinum hits like it’s as simple as playing a scale.
 He let Output watch him make a song from scratch as he explains how and why he makes choices along the way.
 As a bonus, we even get to see what plugins he uses to give sounds a little extra oomph in their character.
 “My whole process is just all trial and error, and I’m just trusting my ears, trying different things.
 See what works, see what doesn’t,” he says.

 The ’80s are back, baby!
 We had the Cobra Kai composers Leo Birenberg and Zach Robinson go head to head in a battle for the ages.
-They picked a random Kit and had a mere 30 minutes to come up with the soundtrack for an epic training montage.
+They picked a random Sampler and had a mere 30 minutes to come up with the soundtrack for an epic training montage.
 These two might be longtime friends, but there’s no mercy in karate… or composing.

 3. Ryan Elder talks Rick and Morty